 Darkness takes over and music blasts from competing stages.
 Fire twirlers entertain the crowds.
-The crowds get younger, the clothes get tighter, the heels get higher.
+The crowds get younger with backpackers on a pub crawl, the clothes get tighter, the heels get higher.
 I feel old and underdressed in my Bermuda length shorts, cute summery top, and basic but practical flip-flops.
 My version of nighttime beachwear fashion.

 I wander along the sand boardwalk one evening after sunset, looking for a spot to just observe.
 My needs are simple – a comfortable chair, an ice-cold beer, and a view of the parade of people walking by.
 When Boracay transforms into the Beast of the Night, that kind of spot is hard to find.

 I stop at one place to consider the menu.
 Not really hungry, I take a moment to get a feel for the vibe of the place when a man approaches.
 He’s an older man (probably MY age but seems older) and he invites me to join him at the bar.
 He is friendly and I sense he is harmless, so I pull up a stool and he orders me a drink.
 An American with a thick accent originating in Israel, he is staying at the adjoining hotel and raves about the bar.